The 5 Best Weekend Road Trips from Dubai

 For the mangrove kayaking, we recommend Dive Mahara, who organize two different tours, both around 90 minutes long with trips ranging from AED150-AED200 per person.

-Fujairah, UAE – Relaxing, Bullfighting and Abandoned Forts
+Fujairah, UAE – Relaxing, Snorkeling and Abandoned Forts

 Haven’t heard much about Fujairah have you?
 Don’t let that stop you from visiting.
 Just a short 2 hour drive from Dubai, this emirate might lack the glitz and glamour of Dubai, but it makes up for it in allowing you to fully escape and relax, just a short drive from the city.